Palisade Head at Tettegouche State Park: A Scenic Drive You Won’t Forget

 How do I get to Palisade Head?

 Palisade Head is on the North Shore Scenic Drive, around 4 miles northeast of Silver Bay off of Highway 61.
-There’s a parking lot at the top of the cliff, as wells as a lower parking lot for oversized vehicles.
+There’s a parking lot at the top of the cliff, as well as a lower parking lot for oversized vehicles.

 Many people make the mistake on their first visit of parking at the lower lot and walking up.
 There is almost always a spot up top, as people only spend 10 minutes looking around before leaving.

-If you have an RV, or are pulling a trailer, you’ll want to park at the base.
+If you have an RV or are pulling a trailer, you’ll want to park at the base.

-Pro Tip: When driving look for the large tower on the cliff, you’ll know the turn off sign is coming up
+Pro Tip: When driving look for the large tower on the cliff, you’ll know the turn-off sign is coming up.

 Is there an admission fee to visit Palisade Head?

-Did you know you don’t have to pay to visit Tettegouche, Gooseberry Falls, or Grand Portage State park.
+Did you know you don’t have to pay to visit Tettegouche, Gooseberry Falls, or Grand Portage State Park?
 The key is knowing where to park for free.
 Check out my full guide on MN State Park Hacks.

 What is the history of Palisade Head?